microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 # CAM APIs

 The included demonstration projects provide examples of the various CAM features.
 The application project needs to include the Crypto Library in the crypto/common_crypto folder.
-The Crypto Library API and associated hardware wrappers invoke the pre-compiled CAM driver files.
+The Crypto Library API and associated hardware wrappers invoke the pre-compiled CAM hardware drivers.

 The pre-compiled CAM driver files can function independently by utilizing the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).